CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/context/context_requirements.md

 ### **HLR‑CnTxt‑007**
 Merge/split events SHALL preserve structural continuity and SHALL NOT produce instability.

+### **HLR‑CnTxt‑020** — Unified Merge/Split Detection and Propagation
+The unified context subsystem (CST‑Core, CST‑MS, CST‑Mux, COB, and CIL) SHALL detect MERGE and SPLIT events originating from the identity‑layer snapshot and SHALL propagate structural continuity deterministically across all stages of the pipeline.
+MERGE/SPLIT events SHALL NOT produce instability signals, and valid instability on unrelated objects SHALL pass immediately.

 ### **HLR‑CnTxt‑008**
 CIL SHALL produce a packet conforming to the schema required by CEx.